-Triggers are alive and well for women!
-They are a part of our memory; they guide us and sometimes protect us.
+Triggers are alive and well for everyone!
+They are part of our memory, there to guide us and sometimes protect us.

 Capturing the mind of the consumer means learning how to: